 HISTORY OF ST. PIUS X ROMAN CATHOLIC PARISH

-Monsignor Anthony Marcaccio has been pastor since July 2000 and has led the parish during a time of unprecedented growth and activity in the Parish.
+Monsignor Anthony Marcaccio began his pastorate here in 2000 and has led the parish during a time of unprecedented growth and activity.
 Since his arrival, endowments have been established for the parish and the school.
 St. Pius X was the first parish to achieve one million dollars in endowments in the Diocesan Foundation.
-A rectory was purchased on North Elm Street.
-In 2002 the Korean Catholic Community of the Triad began worshiping at the church and grew to the point of having its own pastoral minister.
-St. Pius X School celebrated its 50th anniversary of faith-based education in 2005 and in the same year the school board received national recognition.
-The Columbarium and bell tower were built in 2006.
+The parish purchased the rectory on North Elm Street and the Columbarium and bell tower were constructed in 2006.

 In order to accommodate the increased mass attendance, we began the capital campaign “To Make a Place at the Table,” resulting in our new church and chapel, which were dedicated on April 17, 2010 by Bishop Peter Jugis.
 The school building was also renovated at the same time to tie the entire campus together aesthetically.